Skip to content

 datasight export

-Export a conversation session as a self-contained HTML page.
+Export a conversation session as a self-contained HTML page or Python script.

 SESSION_ID is the conversation ID (use --list-sessions to see available IDs).